Richard Normann Lecture

-The annual Richard Normann Lecture is a collaborative initiative between Green Templeton College and NormannPartners AB, which aims to honour and extend the work of Richard Normann by furthering outstanding insights in strategy, business innovation and change, value co-production, and the service economy.
+The Richard Normann Lecture is a collaborative initiative between Green Templeton College and NormannPartners AB, which aims to honour and extend the work of Richard Normann by furthering outstanding insights in strategy, business innovation and change, value co-production, and the service economy.

 Please find below details of previous Richard Normann Lecture speakers and subjects:

 2021: Ecosystem orchestration to achieve beyond ‘Net Zero’

 Speaker: Emmanuel Lagarrigue, Managing Partner, Beyond Net Zero

 Wednesday 3 November 2021

 Emmanuel Lagarrigue discussed how the current decade is pivotal in tackling climate change.
 Achieving ‘Net Zero’ CO2 emissions by 2050 (or before) requires unprecedent resource mobilization and scaling up innovation to achieve drastic reductions in CO2 emissions by 2030.

 2020: Reimagining Academic-Practitioner Translation as a Value-Creating System

 Speaker: Professor Jean M. Bartunek, Boston College

 In this presentation Professor Jean M. Bartunek sketched out what academic-to-practitioner translation processes typically involve, including the role of the “hidden” actor in this process, the translator.
 Professor Bartunek then created a dialogue between these processes and some of Richard Normann’s innovative ideas, including ways that value constellations can be created and altered in conjunction with translation, how the roles of producers and consumers may be flipped, and how offerings, rather than products, may result, and benefit practitioners and academics both.